 A piece of advice: pulling one cord at a time is easier to do, however you can pull all the cords at the same time.

 Now, the final touch is to cut the remaining cord off the bracelet with scissors.
 Still, make sure to leave a small amount of cord which will be melted so that the cords do not fray.
+Check out our easy instructions on how to make paracord knots to help you in your craft.

 You should also remember to spin them around the frame for an even burn and squeeze them with pliers to flatten them.
 This will help you with the deployment and use of the survival cord when the time comes.